Sorry, you need to enable JavaScript to visit this website.

 Overview

-Last update: 22 March 2024
+Last update: 27 March 2025

 Youth Policy in Romania

 In Romania, the responsibility for youth policy is divided between the central level authorities and the local authorities.
 Within the limits of the Youth Law (Legea Tinerilor, Law no. 350/2006), the local authorities are free to develop initiatives, and there is seldom coordination at national level.
-One of the most important instruments used by the Ministry of Youth and Sports (until 2021), the Ministry of Family, Youth and Equal Opportunities (since January 2022), but also by the Ministry of Culture, for the implementation of the youth policy, is the allocation of grants for small projects of youth NGOs.
-The County Offices for Family and Youth, the Cultural Student Centres, as well as the County Offices for Culture, the Universities and schools have a large degree of autonomy in establishing their activities and calendars for working with young people.
+One of the most important instruments used by the Ministry of Youth and Sports (until 2021), the Ministry of Family, Youth and Equal Opportunities (until 2024), but also by the Ministry of Culture, for the implementation of the youth policy, is the allocation of grants for small projects of youth NGOs.
+The the Cultural Student Centres, as well as the County Offices for Culture, the Universities and schools have a large degree of autonomy in establishing their activities and calendars for working with young people.
 The decentralisation of activities ensures the accessibility of youth activities and youth work for a large number of young people from many regions, cities, towns and villages.
 However, the whole national territory is not covered in the same manner and the level of accessibility to youth activities and youth work varies largely across the country (young people in some cities benefit from a larger number of activities and services compared to other young people).
 The national coordination is challenging in the absence of strong monitoring and evaluation mechanisms in the field of youth activities and youth work.

 Ratio of young people in the total population on 1st January